Tripplenut/AP-CompSci-Work/README.md

  Just a place for all my work this year

  ALMini (Array List Mini Problems)-
-    This assignment was litterally just a bunch of Array List problems.
+    This assignment was literally just a bunch of Array List problems.
 If I ever attach documents of the promts it will describe all of them.
 Today is not that day tho.
     To use it just uncomment the method you wanna see and input the values into the arraylist needed to make it run.
     You may need to change the Arraylist class type to <Integer> or <String> depending on the method you are using.